mororo250/MyG_E/README.txt

-The purpose of this project is learn opengl and improve programming skills.
+The purpose of this project is learn more about computer graphics.